realbig/ambassador-docs/api.md

 `Authorization: Basic AUTH_KEY` where `AUTH_KEY` will be replaced with the authorization key.
 To obtain an authorization key, follow the steps outlined below:

-1. Log into the website
+1. Log into the website (ambassadorsystems.com) with your admin account.
 2. Go to your edit profile screen `/wp-admin/profile.php`
 3. Scroll down to the section titled "Application Passwords" `/wp-admin/profile.php#application-passwords`
 4. Enter the "New Application Password Name" field and click "Add New". *Note: the name is arbitrary.
 Set it to something you will recognize in the future, but note that the name you enter is **not** the password itself, but just a label.*
-5. A window will be presented containing the password.
-Take note of it for later as you will not be able to see it again.
+5. A window will be presented containing the password. **Take note of it for later as you will not be able to see it again.**
-6. Note that the password now exists in the table below and can be revoked if compromised or if you would like to create a new one on occassion.
+6. Note that the password now exists in the table below and can be revoked if it is compromised or if you would like to create a new one on occassion.
 7. Go into any terminal on your machine and enter the following command: `echo -n "USERNAME:KEY" | base64` where `USERNAME` is your WordPress username that you used to generate the password with (not your email, your username) and `KEY` is the generated password you just created.
 Take note of the echoed value in the terminal, this is your authorization key.

 Now you have the `AUTH_KEY` to use in the headers mentioned above.